CGCL-codes/RETIA/README.md

 ## Citation

-If this is helpful for you, please cite our paper here:
+If this repository is helpful for your current work, please cite our paper here:

 ```shell
 @inproceedings{DBLP:conf/icde/Liu0X0023,